Manage content items

 The site basemap displays on the explore page as a base layer for all feature layers on the site.
 This does not apply to web maps as their basemap is set in ArcGIS Online.

-5. On the Discussions pane, you can choose whether to allow discussions related to the item (ArcGIS Hub Premium).
-Learn about how discussions work.
+5. In the Discussions pane, choose whether to allow discussions related to the item (ArcGIS Hub Premium).
+For more information, see Discuss content.

-6. Select Settings and select the General pane to set up Scheduled updates (public content only), enable downloads for items hosted in ArcGIS Online, and select download formats and their display order.
-Learn more about enabling downloads and scheduling content updates.
-You can also turn on delete protection or delete the item.
+6. Click Settings and click the General pane.
+Under Map display settings, select the default or the saved style.
+Set up scheduled updates (public content only), enable downloads for items hosted in ArcGIS Online, and select download formats and their display order.
+Optionally, turn on delete protection or delete the item.

 Those with access can edit full item details (metadata) in ArcGIS Online.